google/docsy-example/content/en/guide/2. Connect SDDC/Direct Connect/AWS with Private VIF/_index.md

 linkTitle: "AWS with Private VIF"
 weight: 2
 description: >
-  How to connect to your SDDC with AWS Direct Connect
+  How to connect to your SDDC with AWS Private VIF
 ---

 ## Overview